Home > Motors

 M3

 Say what you will about the front kidney grilles on the BMW M3, there’s no denying that the standard six-speed manual transmission is made for driving enthusiasts.
-That said, BMW configures the M3 sedan with a 3.0L twin-turbocharged S58 inline-six engine producing 473 horsepower in base form, 503 ponies in the Competition model, and 543 horsepower in the new-for-2024 CS model.
+That said, BMW configures the M3 sedan with a 3.0L twin-turbocharged S58 inline-six engine producing 473 horsepower in base form.

-It’s the base M3 sedan that gets a manual transmission, as the overachieving M3 Competition and the ultra-fast CS only come with an eight-speed M Steptronic automatic.
+But it’s only the base M3 sedan that gets a manual transmission, as the overachieving M3 Competition, which gets 20 extra horses for a total of 523 this year, only comes with an eight-speed M Steptronic automatic.
 The rear-wheel-drive base sedan boasts that engine, adaptive dampers, and a sports suspension tuned magnificently.

 M4

 In previous years, BMW offered more options for manual transmissions in its 4 Series lineup.
-Unfortunately, the G82 platform has reduced offerings with a stick shift.
+Unfortunately, the latest platform has reduced offerings with a stick shift.
 But not all is lost.

-One model retaining the manual option is the 2024 M4 coupe, which can be ordered with a six-speed.
+One model retaining the manual option is the basic 2026 M4 coupe, which can be ordered with a six-speed.
 Similar to the M3, you’ll thoroughly enjoy the third-pedal experience every time you get behind the wheel of this fantastic feat of German engineering.

 Z4